epicorg/game_server/security_issues/security_issues.md

 - [ ] An attacker can create an arbitrary number of accounts with the same IP address.
 See the [account_creator.sh](account_creator.sh) script.
+- [ ] An attacker can send a fake position to the server.